MasterAkay/SER531/README.md

 Installing And Setting Up the Web API.

-Browse to the "WebAPI" folder in a seperate terminal instance
+Browse to the "WebAPI" folder in a separate terminal instance
 ```
 python3 API.py
 ```

-Now that we have both the API and Web App running in seperate instances of the terminal enter the query in the webapp to get the result.
+Now that we have both the API and Web App running in separate instances of the terminal enter the query in the web-app to get the result.

 ## Database Required